 What is rosacea?

-Rosacea is a chronic skin condition that mainly appears on the face, such as the cheeks, nose, chin and sometimes the forehead.
-The skin may become red, flush easily, feel sensitive and sometimes show small blood vessels or bumps that resemble acne.
+Rosacea is a chronic skin condition that mainly appears on the face, such as the cheeks, nose, chin, and sometimes the forehead.
+The skin can become red, blush easily, feel sensitive, and sometimes you see small blood vessels or bumps that look like acne.

 Common symptoms